 Development Trauma, Codependency

-As a pioneer in the field of recovery, Pia Mellody’s theories on the effects of childhood trauma have become the foundation for The Meadows’ programs, and are a major reason for their success.
+As a pioneer in the field of recovery, Pia Mellody’s theories on the effects of childhood trauma have become the foundation for The Meadows’ programs and are a major reason for their success.
 Pia is widely known as one of the preeminent authorities in the fields of addiction and relationships.
-Her work on codependency, boundaries and the effects of childhood trauma on emotional development has profoundly influenced the treatment of addictions and the issues of forming and maintaining relationships.
+Her work on codependency, boundaries, and the effects of childhood trauma on emotional development has profoundly influenced the treatment of addictions and the issues of forming and maintaining relationships.

-Claudia Black, Ph.D., MSW
+Claudia Black, PhD, MSW

 Bessel van der Kolk, MD

-Dr. Bessel van der Kolk is one of the world’s foremost authorities on post-traumatic stress disorder and other related disorders.
-He has researched the psychobiology of trauma, traumatic memory, the effectiveness of EMDR and the effects of trauma on human development.
-He is a professor of psychiatry at Boston University School of Medicine and founder of the Trauma Center at the Justice Resource Institute in Brookline, Mass.
-Dr. van der Kolk is the past President of the International Society for Traumatic Stress Studies.
-He has taught at universities and hospitals across the United States and globally.
-Dr. van der Kolk has written extensively on the impact of trauma on development, borderline personalities, self-mutilation, cognitive development in traumatized children and adults, and the psychobiology of trauma.
-His books include Psychological Trauma, Traumatic Stress and The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
+Dr. Bessel van der Kolk is one of the world’s foremost authorities on post-traumatic stress disorder (PTSD) and other related disorders.
+He has researched the psychobiology of trauma, traumatic memory, the effectiveness of EMDR, and the effects of trauma on human development.
+A professor of psychiatry at Boston University School of Medicine and past president of the International Society for Traumatic Stress Studies, Dr. van der Kolk has taught at universities and hospitals across the United States and globally.
+He has also written extensively on the impact of trauma on development, borderline personalities, self-mutilation, cognitive development in traumatized children and adults, and the psychobiology of trauma.
+His books include Psychological Trauma, Traumatic Stress, and The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.

 Peter Levine, PhD